numurus-nepi/NEPI-edge/README.md

     ```
     ensuring that the NEPI_ROOTFS_A device is listed as "Mounted on" /

 1. Now begin converting the BSP rootfs into a full-fledged NEPI rootfs by following the instructions for [constructing the main a/b rootfs from a base image](https://github.com/numurus-nepi/nepi_rootfs_tools?tab=readme-ov-file#constructing-the-main-ab-rootfs-from-a-base-image) from the nepi_rootfs_tools README.
-You should stop at step 9.
+You should stop after running the setup_nepi_<xyz>_rootfs.sh script and proceed from here to build NEPI s/w from source.

 1. At this point you have a rootfs that has all dependencies and build-tools installed to begin building the NEPI Engine software.
-Those build steps are individually covered in the repositories that constitute the full NEPI Engine as enumerated above in NEPI Engine Architecture(#nepi-engine-architecture).
+Those build steps are individually covered in the repositories that constitute the full NEPI Engine as enumerated above in NEPI Engine Architecture(#nepi-engine-architecture) section.
 Go through the build/install steps in each of these repo READMEs individually:
 - [nepi_base_ws](https://github.com/numurus-nepi/nepi_base_ws)

 - [nepi_rui](https://github.com/numurus-nepi/nepi_rui)